03

 Side notes:

 (ii) Private, non-commercial copying of sound recordings onto “audio recording media” was made legal in 1997 at the urging of the Canadian music industry.
-Of course, in return for this, we pay a levy on blank audio recording media.
-(Is a hard drive a type of audio recording media?).
-No mention if this new Bill will be accompanied by a new levy on other types of recording media.
+Of course, in return for this, we pay a levy on blank audio recording media such as CDs and audio tape.
+No mention if this new Bill will be accompanied by a new levy on other types of recording media such as DVDs, portable digital music players and cell phones.

 The new Bill does make an important change: the original sound recording must be legally obtained.